- About Indiana Dunes Tourism

-- The Indiana Dunes National Lakeshore is ranked seventh out of all the national parks in plant diversity.
+- The Indiana Dunes National Park is ranked seventh out of all the national parks in plant diversity.

 The Indiana Dunes puts us on the map and there is no other attraction or business that can replace the dunes in terms of the number of visitors it brings to the area.
 The Indiana Dunes is the destination driver.
 Once the visitor gets here, then our goal is to get them south of the dunes to explore what our different communities have to offer (restaurants, shopping and other activities).
 These other amenities are considered diversionary activities.
 They are the activities you do after you visit the main attraction.

 Do you participate in any regional efforts?